amitsk00/gcp-sec-engg/docs/exam_notes.md

 * The process is the same for GMEK or CMEK
 * For CSEK (GCS and GCE Only) the primary difference is the KEK is always supplied directly by the customer.
 Specified in the boto config file

-* **--destroy-scheduled-duration**  - this flag can be set only while creating the key, and can't be changed later
+* `--destroy-scheduled-duration`  - this flag can be set only while creating the key, and can't be changed later
+* no auto rotation for Asymmetric keys

 ## VPC